 - Enable SSH communications through any firewalls that are running on the server - Configure LUM to allow SSH as a LUM-enabled service.
-For more information see "Section 11.4.2, "Setting Up SSH Access for LUM-enabled eDirectory Users," on page 94." - Storage Management Services (SMS): Lets you back up VM host server file system data. - Novell Cluster Services (NCS): Lets you cluster the VM host. - Micro Focus iPrint: Lets you print from the host.
+For more information see "Section 11.5.2, "Setting Up SSH Access for LUM-enabled eDirectory Users," on page 153." - Storage Management Services (SMS): Lets you back up the VM host server and all of the VM guests. - Novell Cluster Services (NCS): Lets you cluster the VM guests running on the VM host.